Everything About Moving to Dallas

 Your crew should call once they arrive at their first job and are able to estimate how long the first move should take.
 Your crew will call you at least 30 minutes in advance to let you know they are on the way.
 Since moving jobs can go over or underestimated times, the second and third jobs on their schedules may get pushed back or moved up.
 It is best to be prepared to move at any time on the day of your scheduled move.
 If the crew cannot make their initial estimated time of arrival, they will call and update you on the new anticipated arrival time.
 We will do everything possible to have a crew arrive during the time frame initially given.

 It is important that you know not to arrange important dates, meetings, or other events on your move date, just in case a job before you run over.
 Please allow plenty of open time on your move date to ensure that this does not create any problems for your personal or professional lives.

 Should I Tip My Movers?

 Tipping is not required but is greatly appreciated.
-Our professional movers work very hard to ensure your move is done efficiently and damage free.
+Our professional movers work very hard to ensure your move is completed efficiently and damage-free.
 They greatly appreciate you recognizing their hard work with gratuity.

 What If I Need To Cancel Or Change My Move Date?